AIStorageDepot

 GET /api/library?workspace=<id>Full payload for one library (or your default).
 Add ?includeMuted=1 to include deactivated items.

 GET /api/search?q=<term>&…Search across your libraries.
+Counts as a pull via a token.

 GET /api/types · GET /api/categoriesYour item types and categories.